CesiumGS/3d-tiles/README.md

 Often when using replacement refinement, a tile's children are not rendered until all children are downloaded (an exception, for example, is unstructured data such as point clouds, where clipping planes can be used to mask out parts of the parent tile where the children are loaded; naively using the same approach for terrain or an arbitrary 3D model results in cracking or other artifacts between the parent and child).

-We may design 3D Tiles to support downloading all children in a single request by allowing tileset.json to point to a subset of a file for a tile's content similiar to glTF [buffer](https://github.com/KhronosGroup/glTF/blob/master/specification/buffer.schema.json) and [bufferView](https://github.com/KhronosGroup/glTF/blob/master/specification/bufferView.schema.json).
+We may design 3D Tiles to support downloading all children in a single request by allowing the tileset to point to a subset of a payload for a tile's content similiar to glTF [buffers and buffer views](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views).
 [HTTP/2](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#_brief_history_of_spdy_and_http_2) will also make the overhead of multiple requests less important.

 See [#9](https://github.com/AnalyticalGraphicsInc/3d-tiles/issues/9).